thewrongstudio/characterise/readme.md

 - See if I can ensure that duplicate css files (say, for multiple instances of the same component) aren't included multiple times.
 I think this is the default, but it would be good to check.
 - See if I can have pull requests optionally deploy to a different dev domain.
 - Consider React.StrictMode

+## Reminders

+- The Github pages Github Actions workflow yaml file had some settings to allow the action to be triggered manually, and to control concurrency to avoid clashing simultaneous deployments.
+I've deleted it now but if it turns out we need that stuff, we can find it in the git history.